opiliones/Snail/README.md

   2
   ```
   To use positional parameter like functon,
-  "@" have to be add at left paren.
+  "@" has to be add at left paren.
   ```
   @ @($1+$2) 1 1
   @ echo $?